hdoupe/mesh/README.md

     kernel.register_handlers({'ogusa_endpoint': ogusa})
     kernel.run()
 ```
 OG-USA is then setup to run in a conda environment `ospcdyn` defined in this [`environment.yml`](https://github.com/hdoupe/OG-USA/blob/91b1d7ffb19f88456da5d1188be151897dc1d4d0/environment.yml) file.
 Note that `taxcalc` is not in the dependency list.
-Until `irpc` is pushed to PyPi or conda, a local install using this repo will be necessary.
-This can be accomplished by navigating to the `pyrpc` directory and running `pip install -e .`.
+Until `mesh` is pushed to PyPi or conda, a local install using this repo will be necessary.
+This can be accomplished by navigating to the `pymesh` directory and running `pip install -e .`.

 2. **Setup the Tax-Calculator kernel:**
 ```